Jerick McKinnon: College career

 McKinnon attended Georgia Southern University (GSU) from 2010 to 2013.

 McKinnon was originally recruited as a quarterback, handling special team chores before being used as a quarterback and slotback during the 2010 campaign.
 He played in GSU's triple-option attack from the quarterbacking position through his junior season but was utilized more often as a tailback during his senior season.
 McKinnon, a four-year letter winner, finished his career third all-time on the Georgia Southern list with 3,899 rushing yards and 42 touchdowns (4,138 all-purpose), behind only Adrian Peterson, who had 6,559 yards (NCAA Division I all-time leading rusher from 1998 to 2001) and Jermaine Austin, who posted 5,411 from 2002 to 2005.
-He also caught 10 passes for 165 yards and a score, completed 32-of-81 passes (39.50%) for 929 yards, 12 touchdowns, and five interceptions, gained 74 yards on four kickoff returns and also recorded five tackles (four solos) with a pair of pass deflections, two interceptions, and two quarterback pressures.
+McKinnon also caught 10 passes for 165 yards and a score, completed 32-of-81 passes (39.50%) for 929 yards, 12 touchdowns, and five interceptions, gained 74 yards on four kickoff returns and also recorded five tackles (four solos) with a pair of pass deflections, two interceptions, and two quarterback pressures.

 Freshman season (2010)

 In his first season in Statesboro, McKinnon chose to wear number 15.
-He played in 10 games for the Eagles, rushing for 430 yards on 109 attempts and 3 touchdowns.
+He played in 10 games for the Eagles, rushing for 430 yards on 109 attempts and three touchdowns.
 He picked up his first career score against Savannah State, taking over the quarterback duties in the fourth quarter.
-He briefly owned the record for most rushing attempts in a single game after rushing for a top single-game mark of 182 yards on 35 attempts at The Citadel, 84 of those yards came in the second quarter as he helped lead the Eagles to their first shutout of an opponent since 2003.
+McKinnon briefly owned the record for most rushing attempts in a single game after rushing for a top single-game mark of 182 yards on 35 attempts at The Citadel, 84 of those yards came in the second quarter as he helped lead the Eagles to their first shutout of an opponent since 2003.
 In the Georgia State game, McKinnon assumed signal calling after Jaybo Shaw was injured early in the game.
-He made his first career start against Samford the following week, and had a one-yard touchdown run for his first score against the Bulldogs.
-He directed the Eagles to their third-highest rushing total of the year with 323 yards against South Carolina State.
+McKinnon made his first career start against Samford the following week and had a one-yard touchdown run for his first score against the Bulldogs.
+McKinnon directed the Eagles to their third-highest rushing total of the year with 323 yards against South Carolina State.